iKloudly/AI-blogs/2024/2024-03-18-Google-DeepMind-SiMa.md

-# Google DeepMind's SiMA, the master generalist in 3D virtual worlds
+# :computer: Google DeepMind's SiMA, the master generalist in 3D virtual worlds
 https://deepmind.google/discover/blog/sima-generalist-ai-agent-for-3d-virtual-environments/

 > We present new research on a Scalable Instructable Multiworld Agent (SIMA) that can follow natural-language instructions to carry out tasks in a variety of video game settings.